EsupPortail/esup-otp-api/README.md

 - git clone https://github.com/EsupPortail/esup-otp-api.git
 - npm install
 - change the fields values in properties/esup.json to your installation, some explanations are in #how_to attributes
-- in properties/esup.json, hostname of smtp server needs to be setted to work
+- in properties/esup.json, hostname of smtp server needs to be set to work
 - npm start

 esup-otp-api runs in http, if you want a secure mode you will need a reverse proxy.

-### behind Apache
+### Behind Apache
 - https

 ```